zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 3.7 — Ritual as Temporal Technology

-Ritual is not superstition but technology—specifically, temporal technology.
+Ritual is not superstition but technology, specifically, temporal technology.
 It creates reliable interfaces between scales of time that would otherwise remain disconnected.

 **What ritual does:**
 - Creates a container outside ordinary time